VTLee/ldoughty.com/content/post/github-webhook-serverless-hugo-deploy/index.md

 2. API Gateway is this specified endpoint you plug into a git server webhook.
 It takes in a request and forwards the request to the Lambda.
 While it does this, it maintains the connection to the Git server as well as the Lambda process.
 The lambda has 29 seconds to complete or the API Gateway will abort the process and return a negative response to the Git webhook.
 Depending on the size of your website, this may be a concern if you grow to a very large size.
 If you hit this limit and are curious about next steps, feel free to [contact me](https://ldoughty.com/about).

-3. The Lambda recieves the request from API Gateway.
+3. The Lambda receives the request from API Gateway.
 The code that processes the request is entirely custom.
 In this process, if the request is a master-branch merge, we will:

    * use Lambda to download Hugo
    * `git clone` the branch